neda-mehdiabadi/HeartExplorer/README.md

 We have developed an interactive website that permits interrogation of our data set and, hence, increases the data set’s accessibility and utility.
 To check our website, please visit [www.HeartExplorer.org](http://www.HeartExplorer.org/).

+Dataset:
-Dataset: This is a large single nuclei RNA-seq dataset from the Heart Regeneration group at MCRI.
+This is a large single nuclei RNA-seq dataset from the Heart Regeneration group at MCRI.
 The samples were prepared by Evangelyn Sim and the data was processed and sequenced at the Translational Genomics Unit at MCRI.
+All snRNA-seq raw fastq.gz files including sample details have been deposited to Gene Expression Omnibus under accession No. GSE185100.

+Analyses:
-Analyses:This analysis will focus on data generated from the left ventricle from three groups: fetal (19-20 weeks, n=3; 27,760 nuclei), non-diseased (ND; 4-14 years, n=3; 16,964 nuclei) and early-onset DCM samples (5-10 years, n=4; 32,712 nuclei).
+This analysis will focus on data generated from the left ventricle from three groups: fetal (19-20 weeks, n=3; 27,760 nuclei), non-diseased (ND; 4-14 years, n=3; 16,964 nuclei) and early-onset DCM samples (5-10 years, n=4; 32,712 nuclei).

 There are several aspects of the analysis:
 * Define the cell types present at each group.